 Another important factor is to change the code on the garage door remotes.
 This can easily be accomplished by reading the garage remote instructions and it will allow you to change the code if there is a keypad or the remotes to the garage.
 It is possible for the prior owner to have the code programmed into their vehicle and again would have access to the home.

 The home buying process can be overwhelming, but understand what to anticipate will help to make it a smooth process.
-Having a home warranty in place can ease worries about repair bills that may arise after you move in.
+Having a home warranties in place can ease worries about repair bills that may arise after you move in.
 Be sure to fully understand what your policy covers.

 About the Author